How do I know my baby is full when breastfeeding?

 Sometimes babies will drop a little bit and go up a little bit but generally, you’d expect your baby to generally follow any given centile line, proportionally over time.

-It can boost your confidence to count how many wet nappies your baby is producing.
+It can also boost your confidence to count how many wet nappies your baby is producing.

 If you want to gauge how heavy a wet nappy would be, add three tablespoons of water to one nappy.
 That will give you a good gauge of what a heavy wet nappy feels like, and you would expect your baby to produce that amount of nappies, as a minimum, as the weeks go by.